marcogambetta/SHAHEEN-DAR/readme.md

 # SHAHEEN DAR
-This repository contains the code needed to extract and interpret DAR raw data and create output in several different formats including SEGY
+This repository contains the code needed to extract and interpret DAR raw data[^1] and create output in several different formats including SEGY

 ## General data flow scheme